iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.1.1/report.md

 <img src="2_star_reviews_wordcloud.png" alt="org.pathcheck.covidsafepathsBt.mn 2 reviews"/>
 </p>

+> Good idea but the app doesn't start on my phone (Pixel 4 XL).
+It just shows a white screen with the logo.<br> :date: __2020-12-03 15:14:48__

+> I'm sure the app works but it gave no clear description on how to get a verification code<br> :date: __2020-12-02 23:36:53__

 > While a good idea, currently the app does not work with my phone 😔 as it does not ask for permission for exposure notifications it simply tells you to enable them, which means the option to do so never appears on the phone.
 I like the idea and the app in general, until it asks the user for the access it won't work with all available devices<br> :date: __2020-11-26 22:56:42__

 > While setting this up, the app requires location to be turned on.
 If the only thing the app does is connect to other Blutooth connections with the app, location shouldn't matter.
 Proximity matters.
 I have no interest in having my location turned on, whether or not I can control which apps have access to location.
 This should be excised, as I won't be using this app in it's current state with location on.
 I'm sure I'm not the only one.<br> :date: __2020-11-23 22:57:29__